Datttta/My_Notes/New words.md

 5. foretold
 6. mosey (mosey back to the class)
 7. wimp ( you gonne be a wimp)
+8. caper (it's quite a caper)
-8. split (let's lieave)
+9. split (let's lieave)
-9. packet
+10. packet
-10. supersede
+11. supersede
-11. locust
+12. locust
-12. hymns
+13. hymns
-13. CHAPerones
+14. CHAPerones
-14. propeller
+15. propeller
-15. lids (trying on luxury lids)
+16. lids (trying on luxury lids)